alljoyn/hae/docs/interfaces/org.alljoyn.SmartSpaces.Environment/TargetTemperatureLevel-v1.md

 | Access     | read-write                                              |
 | Annotation | org.freedesktop.DBus.Property.EmitsChangedSignal = true |

-Current value of temperature level.
+Target set-point value of temperature level.
 The valid values are in the range from 0 (the lowest one) to **MaxTemperatureLevel** (the highest one).
 If the _consumer_ tries to set value which is not supported (i.e. it is not in the list of **SelectableTemperatureLevels** property), then an error should be returned.